-Cahuilla Mountain Trail is a 6 mile moderately trafficked out and back trail located near Anza, CA that features beautiful wild flowers and is rated as moderate.
+Cahuilla Mountain Trail is a 6 mile moderately trafficked out and back trail located near Anza, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Directions from Anza, CA: Follow Forest Road 6S22 to the Cahuilla Saddle, elevation 4,48O feet.
 The trail starts at the saddle.

 Tip: The trailhead is up a dirtroad that is extremely bumpy.
 Definitely use an SUV or a truck if at all possible. at first the directions will seem to be taking you on a trail, but they are perfect.
 Follow them verbatim.

 The hike was perfect for both my dog and I. It took us about 3 hours because I couldn't stop taking pictures of the beautiful scenery.
 There are countless incredible views since it starts at a high elevation and continues to go higher.
 For the many people who have never been around the Anza area, check it out!
 You will not be disappointed.